 -Bring a thin sweater.
 I was cold from the strong AC.

-We left our apartment at about 5:15 am with an Uber so we could be there a bit early even though we had purchased tickets ahead of time.
-Uber is legal in Costa Rica and is wayyyy cheaper than taxis for getting around.
+We left our apartment at about 5:15 am with an Uber.
+Our bus was scheduled to leave at 6am but we wanted to be there a bit early even though we had purchased tickets ahead of time.
+Also, just a tip, Uber is legal in Costa Rica and is wayyyy cheaper than taxis for getting around.

 We just chilled on a bench until they started letting people on our bus.
 Your large bag will go under the bus.
 Make sure to keep all valuables on you rather than in the bag going under the bus.
 I’ve heard horror stories of people having their stuff stolen.